Plumbing Rough-In Guide: Process, Costs & Inspection Requirements

 3. Supply and Drain Line Installation Water supply lines (hot and cold) and drain-waste-vent (DWV) pipes are run through the framing.
 Drain lines must maintain a slope of ¼ inch per foot to allow wastewater to flow freely.

 5. Pressure Testing Before any walls close, the entire system is pressure-tested.
 DWV systems are typically water-tested with a 10-foot head for 15 minutes, or air-tested at 5 psi for 15 minutes.
-Supply lines are also tested for leaks.
+Under the 2024 IPC, inspectors in adopting jurisdictions can now accept a vacuum test that holds negative 5 psi (or negative 10 inches of mercury) for 15 minutes as an alternative.

 Pincher's Pro Tip

 Plan your fixture locations carefully before rough-in begins.
-Moving a drain line even 2–3 feet after rough-in can add $500–$2,000 to your project, especially if you're working over a concrete slab.
+Moving a drain line even 2-3 feet after rough-in can add $500 to $1,000 per move, especially if you're working over a concrete slab.

 If you're building from scratch, be sure to read our guide on new construction plumbing for a full breakdown of all plumbing phases from underground work through final fixtures.